 In 2021, the FBI’s National Incident-Based Reporting System (NIBRS) became the nation’s official measure of crimes and arrests recorded by local, state, and federal law enforcement agencies.
 Over the past decade, BJS has played a central role in the transition to NIBRS by providing direct financial and technical support to hundreds of law enforcement agencies making the transition to incident-based crime data reporting.
 BJS is also the principal agency tasked with developing annual nationally representative estimates of crime based on NIBRS submissions.
 NIBRS was designed to improve on the FBI’s Summary Reporting System, which compiled annual counts of a limited number of offenses.
 NIBRS collects information on 71 offenses, allowing greater flexibility and specificity in the nation’s crime statistics.
 NIBRS also marks a shift toward collecting the elements of criminal events, including the time of day and location of the incident, whether multiple victims and/or offenders were involved, the demographic characteristics of the victim, whether the victim was injured, how well the victim knew the suspect, the type and estimated value of property stolen , and whether the incident resulted in an arrest.
 NIBRS can be used to generate rates of victimization, offending, and arrests for the total population, as well as for demographic subgroups.

-This presentation provides an overview of the NIBRS reporting standard, including the offenses and data elements captured in NIBRS, the strengths and limits of NIBRS, and how to use these data to better understand the levels and nature of crime.
+This presentation provided an overview of the NIBRS reporting standard, including the offenses and data elements captured in NIBRS, the strengths and limits of NIBRS, and how to use these data to better understand the levels and nature of crime.

 Presenter: Kimberly H. Martin, PhD, Statistician, BJS Law Enforcement Incident-Based Statistics Unit